LPGhatguy/stormtide/README.md

 Implementation is currently based on comprehensive rules from August 7, 2020 — the release of Double Masters.

 [Comprehensive Rules Summary](https://mtg.gamepedia.com/Comprehensive_Rules)

+## License

+This project is available under the terms of the Mozilla Public License, Version 2.0.
+Details are available in [LICENSE.txt](LICENSE.txt) or at <https://www.mozilla.org/en-US/MPL/>.